runtimeerror0x01/sha-vm--azure/README.md

 ## Azure Verified Module

 This repository uses an Azure Verified module to provision the resources.
-You can find the child module referenced by the root module in the `terraform` folder.
+You can find the child module following the link below, referenced by the root module in the `terraform` folder.
 Additional configuration can be added to the root module by referencing the appropriate keys present in the child module.

 ### Child Module Reference
 [Azure Verified Module - Compute Virtual Machine](https://github.com/Azure/terraform-azurerm-avm-res-compute-virtualmachine/blob/main/main.linux_vm.tf)